syncfusion-content/blazor-docs/blazor/installation/mac-installer/how-to-download.md

    > **Note** <br /> If you’ve already used the trial products and they haven’t expired, you won’t be able to start the trial for the same product again.

 4. After you’ve started the trial, go to the [Trials & Downloads](https://www.syncfusion.com/account/manage-trials/downloads) page to get the latest version trial installer.
-You can generate the [unlock key](https://www.syncfusion.com/kb/8069/how-to-generate-unlock-key-for-essentials-studio-products) and [license key](https://sfblazor.azurewebsites.net/staging/documentation/getting-started/license-key/how-to-generate) here at any time before the trial period expires.
-(See the screenshot below.)
+You can generate the [unlock key](https://www.syncfusion.com/kb/8069/how-to-generate-unlock-key-for-essentials-studio-products) and [license key](https://blazor.syncfusion.com/documentation/getting-started/license-key/how-to-generate) here at any time before the trial period expires. (as shown in below screenshot.)

    ![Start Trial download](images/start-trial-download-installer.png)